kevinveenbirkenbach/cymais/roles/sys-bkp-directory-validator/README.md

 ## Description

 This Ansible role installs the [directory-validator](https://github.com/kevinveenbirkenbach/directory-validator.git).
-It is used by the sys-bkp-docker-to-local and sys-cln-faild-bkps roles to verify whether backups have been successfully created.
+It is used by the sys-bkp-docker-2-loc and sys-cln-faild-bkps roles to verify whether backups have been successfully created.

 ## Overview